drovani/rovaninet-gridsome/posts/2018/2018-05-09-I-Made-a-Logo.md

 The first realization I had is that I retained almost nothing from the trigonometry courses I took in High School and College.
 I remembered the general concepts, so searching online for what I needed wasn't too painful.
 However, remembering the difference between _sin_ and _cos_ and when to use each?
 That knowledge is completely gone.
 For example - how do I figure out the ratio between the inner radius and the outer radius of the star in order to obtain a 30&deg; angle?
 No freakin' clue!
 I guessed, and hoped that it looked good enough.
 If I were to put together a formal description of the logo, then I would figure out that ratio.

 How could I make it better?
 If you deconstruct the SVG, the legs of the R and P are blunt and just happen to be covered by the circle.
-It is terrible ugly if you strip the circle away.
+It is terribly ugly if you strip the circle away.
 As such, I feel a better way to do it would be to draw the edges of the polygon and fill it all in from there.
 I think a better version of the logo wouldn't have the circle going all the way around - but instead just being the curve of the R and the P. That would make those letters more distinguishable.

 It was an entertaining exercise.
 I will probably use this logo as a temporary graphics that is better than nothing (or maybe nothing is better - I think I can still claim that I'm new to this).
 At some point, I think I will engage the services of someone better suited to doing this sort of work.
 But in the meantime, at least I got to learn something.